mikecarti/obsidian/DImensionality.md

 ### As number of dimensions increases
 - The observations are distancing from each other
 - space becomes sparser
-- more observations are needed to maintain the constant
+- more observations are needed to maintain the constant distancing between neighbors